osubuu/react-django-app/README.md

 cd react-django-app/backend
 pipenv install

+# activate your virtual environment
+pipenv shell

 # start Django server
 cd server
 python manage.py runserver
 ```

-3. Once your server is running, we will now set up the frontend.
-Go into your frontend folder until make sure you are on the same level as `package.json`.
+3. Once your server is running, **open up a new terminal** and we will now set up the fronten there.
+Go into your frontend folder until you are on the same level as `package.json`.
 Run the following commands to set up your dependencies and start your React server.
-Your server will be running on [http://localhost:3000](http://localhost:3000)
+Your server will be running on [http://localhost:3000](http://localhost:3000).

 ```
-# assuming you are at the level of the Django server
+# assuming you are still at the level of the Django server
-cd ../../frontend
+cd ../frontend

 # install dependencies
 yarn install